moritzbruder/photon/README.md

 # photon

 This is a fork of komoot's [photon](https://github.com/komoot/photon).
 This version also gives an osm_id for the city of each result, when reverse-geocoding, to make results easier to compare in regards to the city.

-This change in the data structure requires new datasets to be built using nomincatim, this version does not work with the datasets provided by the photon developers.
+This change in the data structure requires new datasets to be built using nominatim, this version does not work with the datasets provided by the photon developers.

 ------------------